mainkoon81/Study-02-AB-Testing/README.md

    - P(x >= 7) = 0.172 which is greater than the 0.05 significance level, so we conclude that "do not reject H0".

 ### C. paired sample(dependent) Non-Parametric: `Wilcoxon-test`
+What if all data points > 13 were only marginally above that level, whereas the data points < 13 were significantly below?
+We create ranks the absolute values of differences (b/w median`η` and each data point)!!
+ - Examples:
+   - Related Sample: Marital Satisfaction ratings given by husbands and wives
+   - Matched Sample: Medical trial matching patients on age, gender
+   - Repeated Sample: pre/post test score from same individuals..heart rate before/after exercise

 ### D. two sample(independent) Non-Parametric: `Mann-Whitney-Wilcoxon-test`